TITLE 68: PROFESSIONS AND OCCUPATIONS

 3) A current Illinois Registered Professional Nurse license.

-e) Approved licensed practical nursing programs shall include a curriculum designed to educate practical nursing students and/or licensed practical nurses to perform the following activities related to intravenous therapy under the supervision of a registered professional nurse, advanced practice nurse, physician assistant, physician, dentist or podiatrist:
+e) Approved licensed practical nursing programs shall include a curriculum designed to educate practical nursing students and/or licensed practical nurses to perform the following activities related to intravenous therapy under the supervision of a registered professional nurse, advanced practice registered nurse, physician assistant, physician, dentist or podiatric physician:

 1) Monitoring the flow rate of existing intravenous lines.